LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-streaming, the 10-channel condition also interfered with streaming, and when both conditions occurred simultaneously there was a strong effect on listener ability to group the pre- and post-gap letters into a single stream (i.e., to maintain stream identity across the gap).
+streaming, the 10-channel condition also interfered with streaming, and when both conditions occurred simultaneously there was a strong effect on listener ability to group the pre- and post-gap letters into a single stream (i.e., to preserve stream identity across the gap).
+Larson and Lee showed a similar “drop off” in performance in their maintain-attention trials when the gap duration reached 800 ms;[@LarsonLee2013a] perhaps the spectral degradation in our stimuli decreased listeners’ tolerance for gaps in the stream, causing performance to drop off at shorter (600 ms) gap lengths.
 However, this explanation still does not account for the finding that the 10-channel plus long-gap difficulty seems to only occur in the maintain-attention trials.
 One might speculate that the act of switching attention at the mid-trial gap effectively “fills in” the gap,